somalip/Reef/README.md

 # Reef

+> Web plugin under active development.
+Try it at your own risk!

 ### Search the whole site.
 Find the exact thing.
 Keep the browser in control.

 Reef is a client-side search and interaction layer for static sites.
 Add one script to a docs site, blog, portfolio, or GitHub Pages project and get a fast `⌘K` / `Ctrl K` palette that searches pages, headings, links, files, media, structured data, and safe on-page actions.